-What Is Covered: Epson America, Inc. ("Epson") warrants to the original end user customer that the Epson product enclosed with this limited warranty statement, if purchased and used in the United States or Canada, conforms to the manufacturer's specifications and will be free from defects in workmanship and materials for a period of three (3) years from the date of original purchase (except that the warranty period is 90 days for projector lamps).
+What Is Covered: Epson America, Inc. ("Epson") warrants to the original retail purchaser of the Epson product enclosed with this limited warranty statement that the product, if purchased new and operated in the United States or Canada, will be free from defects in workmanship and materials for a period of two (2) years from the date of original purchase (except that the warranty period is 90 days for projector lamps).
 For warranty service, you must provide proof of the date of original purchase.

-What Epson Will Do To Correct Problems: Should your Epson projector require service during the warranty period, Epson will, at its option, exchange or repair the projector without charge for parts or labor.
-If Epson authorizes an exchange for the defective unit, Epson will ship a replacement projector to you, freight prepaid, to an address in Canada or the U.S. (excluding Puerto Rico and U.S. Possessions).
-Shipments to other locations will be made freight collect.
-You are responsible for securely packaging the defective unit and returning it to Epson within five (5) working days of receipt of the replacement.
-Epson requires a debit or credit card number to secure the cost of the replacement projector in the event that you fail to return the defective one.
-If your projector is being repaired by carry-in warranty service, please bring the product securely packaged in its original container or an equivalent to your Epson Dealer or Epson Customer Care Center.
-Epson will, at its option, repair or replace on an exchange basis the defective unit, without charge for parts or labor.
+What Epson Will Do To Correct Problems: If your product requires service, Epson will ask you to bring the product securely packaged in its original container or equivalent, along with proof of the date of original purchase, to your Epson Dealer or Epson Customer Care Center as instructed by Epson.
+Epson will, at its option, repair or replace the defective unit, without charge for parts or labor.
 When warranty service involves the exchange of the product or of a part, the item replaced becomes Epson property.
-The exchanged product or part may be new or previously repaired to the Epson standard of quality, or, at Epson's option, may be another model of like kind and quality.
-Exchange or replacement products assume the remaining warranty period of the product covered by this limited warranty, except that each replacement lamp carries the limited 90-day warranty stated above.
+The exchanged product or part may be new or previously refurbished to the Epson standard of quality, and at Epson's option, the replacement may be another model of like kind and quality.
+Epson's liability for replacement of the covered product will not exceed the original retail selling price of the covered product.
+Exchange or replacement products or parts assume the remaining warranty period of the product covered by this limited warranty.
+However, each replacement lamp carries the limited 90-day warranty stated above.

-What This Warranty Does Not Cover: This warranty covers only normal use of the product in the United States and Canada.
-24-hour-per-day use of this product causes unusual strain and is not considered normal use.
-This warranty does not cover consumables (e.g., fuses), other than lamps.
-This warranty does not apply to refurbished or reconditioned products, and this warranty is not transferable.
-Epson is not responsible for warranty service should the Epson label or logo or the rating label or serial number be removed or should the product fail to be properly maintained or fail to function properly as a result of misuse, abuse, improper installation, neglect, improper shipping, damage caused by disasters such as fire, flood, and lightning, improper electrical current, software problems, interaction with non-Epson products, or service other than by an Epson Authorized Servicer.
+What This Warranty Does Not Cover: This warranty covers only normal use of the product.
+24-hour-per-day or other high duty commercial use causes strain and is not considered normal use.
+This warranty does not cover consumables (e.g., filters), other than lamps as provided herein.
+This warranty is not transferable.
+Epson is not responsible for warranty service should the Epson label or logo or the rating label or serial number be removed.
+Epson is not responsible for warranty service should the product fail to be properly maintained or fail to function properly as a result of misuse, abuse, improper installation, neglect, improper shipping, damage caused by disasters such as fire, flood, and lightning, improper electrical current, software problems, interaction with non-Epson products, use in a smoke or dust-filled environment, or service other than by an Epson Authorized Servicer.
 Postage, insurance, or shipping costs incurred in presenting your Epson product for carry-in warranty service are your responsibility.
 If a claimed defect cannot be identified or reproduced in service, you will be held responsible for costs incurred.

 THE WARRANTY AND REMEDY PROVIDED ABOVE ARE EXCLUSIVE AND IN LIEU OF ALL OTHER EXPRESS OR IMPLIED WARRANTIES INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 SOME LAWS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES.
 IF THESE LAWS APPLY, THEN ALL EXPRESS AND IMPLIED WARRANTIES ARE LIMITED TO THE WARRANTY PERIOD IDENTIFIED ABOVE.
 UNLESS STATED HEREIN, ANY STATEMENTS OR REPRESENTATIONS MADE BY ANY OTHER PERSON OR FIRM ARE VOID.
+IN THE EVENT THE REMEDIES ABOVE FAIL, EPSON'S ENTIRE LIABILITY SHALL BE LIMITED TO A REFUND OF THE PRICE PAID FOR THE EPSON PRODUCT COVERED BY THIS LIMITED WARRANTY.
+EXCEPT AS PROVIDED IN THIS WRITTEN

-EXCEPT AS PROVIDED IN THIS WRITTEN WARRANTY, NEITHER EPSON AMERICA, INC. NOR ITS AFFILIATES SHALL BE LIABLE FOR ANY LOSS, INCONVENIENCE, OR DAMAGE, INCLUDING DIRECT, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES, RESULTING FROM THE USE OR INABILITY TO USE THE EPSON PRODUCT, WHETHER RESULTING FROM BREACH OF WARRANTY OR ANY OTHER LEGAL THEORY.
-IF THE REMEDY ABOVE FAILS, EPSON'S ENTIRE LIABILITY SHALL BE LIMITED TO A REFUND OF THE PRICE PAID FOR THE EPSON PRODUCT COVERED BY THIS LIMITED WARRANTY.
+WARRANTY, NEITHER EPSON AMERICA, INC. NOR ITS AFFILIATES SHALL BE LIABLE FOR ANY LOSS, INCONVENIENCE, OR DAMAGE, INCLUDING DIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, RESULTING FROM THE USE OR INABILITY TO USE THE EPSON PRODUCT, WHETHER RESULTING FROM BREACH OF WARRANTY OR ANY OTHER LEGAL THEORY.